KulaMind/.github/profile/README.md

 ## PerspectBuddy

-PerspectBuddy is a chatbot we built for mental health support.
+PerspectBuddy is a discord chatbot we built for mental health support.

 Join our [discord server](https://discord.gg/jFSunA4yCK) to try out the chatbot.